Virginia gubernatorial primary: Ralph Northam defeats Tom Perriello to win Democratic nomination

 Virginia Lt.
 Governor Ralph Northam was projected to defeat a progressive challenger for the Democratic nomination in the commonwealth's closely-watched race for governor, while the GOP primary was too close to call.

 On the Republican side, former Republican National Committee chairman Ed Gillespie held a narrow lead over former Trump state campaign chairman Corey Stewart.
-With 70 percent of precincts reporting, Gillespie led Stewart by just over 2,000 votes out of more than 255,000 ballots cast.
+With 70 percent of precincts reporting, Gillespie led Stewart by fewer than 2,000 votes out of more than 325,000 ballots cast.
 State Sen. Frank Wagner was on course to finish a distant third.

 Stewart had made his devout support for Trump a focus of his campaign, while Gillespie had distanced himself from the president and his policies.
 The RNC head was backed by most of the state party establishment, and had the fundraising advantage.